appsmithorg/appsmith-docs/website/docs/connect-data/reference/authenticated-api.md

 <dd>
 Client Authentication determines how Appsmith can share the client credentials (client ID and client secret) when communicating with the OAuth 2.0 authorization server.
 The available options are:

 * **Send client credentials in body** - When selected, the client credentials are directly added in the request body as parameters.
-Typically, you add the client ID and client secret as form parameters in a URL-encoded or JSON-encoded request body as shown below:
+Typically, you add the client ID and client secret as form parameters in a URL-encoded or JSON-encoded request body.

  <ZoomImage src="/img/rest-api-form-encoded.png" alt="Client ID and secret sent as form URL encoded." caption="Client ID and secret sent as form URL encoded" />

-* **Send as Basic Auth header** - When selected, the client ID and client secret are merged into a unified string and included in the Authorization header utilizing the Basic Authentication scheme.
+* **Send as Basic Auth header** - When selected, the client ID and client secret are merged into a unified string and included in the Authorization header using the Basic Authentication scheme.
 This amalgamated string, consisting of the client ID and client secret separated by a colon, is then encoded in base64.
 Subsequently, this encoded string is prefixed with the term _Basic_.

-  For example, if the client ID is `my_client_id` and the client secret is `my_client_secret`, the resulting string after concatenation and base64 encoding would be `my_client_id:my_client_secret`, and the final header would appear as:
+  For example, if the client ID is `my_client_id` and the client secret is `my_client_secret`.
+The resulting string after concatenation and base64 encoding is `my_client_id:my_client_secret` and the final header appears as:

   ```javascript
   Authorization: Basic bXlfY2xpZW50X2lkOm15X2NsaWVudF9zZWNyZXQ=